paychex/Splunk.Conf19/README.md

 **FN1315 - Cover Your Assets: Protect Your Knowledge Objects from Yourself (and Others) - A Paychex story**

-The presentation slides and video are available here: https://conf.splunk.com/watch/conf-online.html?search=FN1315#/
+The presentation slides are available [here](https://conf.splunk.com/files/2019/slides/FN1315.pdf) and the video is available [here](https://conf.splunk.com/files/2019/recordings/FN1315.mp4).

 These queries are turnkey (almost).
 Meaning, depending on the query, you may need to edit a value or three to fit your circumstance and/or your environment.
 These are covered in the presentation, but we have a few gotchas to look for out of the gate.